 Though Orange County has not had any confirmed locally acquired human cases of Lyme disease, the District routinely tests for the presence of the Lyme disease in local tick populations.
 Lyme disease is caused by a spirochete (a corkscrew- shaped bacteria) called Borrelia burgdorferi and is transmitted by the western black-legged tick in California.
 Lyme disease was first described in North America in the 1970s in Lyme, Connecticut, the town for which it was then named.
 This disease has since been reported from many areas of the country, including most counties in California.
-The Orange County Vector Control District (District) has tested nearly 3,000 black-legged ticks since 1988 and only one was positive for Lyme spirochaetes.
+The Orange County Mosquito and Vector Control District (District) has tested nearly 3,000 black-legged ticks since 1988 and only one was positive for Lyme spirochaetes.

 Ticks are arachnids related to spiders and mites.
 They attach to wild animals, pets, and people using complex mouthparts resembling a "harpoon".
 While they are attached, they suck blood for several days, dropping off once engorged.